Velocity Extraction of the Jovian Winds (Zonal Flows and Vortices)

 Abstracts

-Xylar S. Asay-Davis, Michael H. Wong, Imke de Pater, Phillp S. Marcus (2010) Variability of Jupiter's zonal winds on multiple timescales, EGU General Assembly Conference Abstracts, p.
+Xylar S. Asay-Davis, Michael H. Wong, Imke de Pater, Philip S. Marcus (2010) Variability of Jupiter's zonal winds on multiple timescales, EGU General Assembly Conference Abstracts, p.
 7369, pdf